-From fiddling with different filters to determining the correct depth of field, photo modes usually include a suite of options that allow gamers to capture some truly breathtaking shots.
-This only helps to fan the flames of the long-time debate, though: can video games be classed as art?
+From choosing just the right combination of filters and lighting to perfecting the correct depth of field and angle tilt, photo modes usually include a suite of options that allow gamers to capture some genuinely breathtaking shots.
+If video games are art, then, photo modes are the feature that provide the canvas.

 Ghost of Tsushima (PS4)

 If you ever needed proof that people care about photo mode, Ghost of Tsushima went above and beyond, with an 18-minute gameplay walkthrough best showing off the game's fancy photography features.
 There’s color grading, sure, but you can exert even more control over the scene by picking the direction and speed of the wind.

 Heck, you can even change out the particles that float around to leaves, cherry blossoms or fireflies.
 The end result is rather stunning, and we can’t wait to see what people create.